comet13579/Discord-Bot-Minecraft-Server-management/README.md

 # Discord-Bot-Server-management
-A program which utilizes RCON and python OS library to manage a game server
+A program which utilizes RCON to manage a game server